 Plan and execute annual health fair, HIV testing day, World AIDS day, and health seminars for women and children that focus on diseases and maladies that affect Black communities disproportionately.
 Meetings are held monthly.

 This is the chapter’s signature mentoring program for young black girls beginning with middle school and throughout high school.
 Focus is on S.T.E.A.M (Science, Technology, Engineering, Arts and Math) activities and careers.
 Meetings are held with the committee monthly and a separate meeting with the mentees monthly.

 Annual Women’s Empowerment Event

-plan and execute the annual Empowerment Event which includes a fundraiser for the Young 100 scholarship and Bold and Fearless Awards that recognizes women in the community working on the same initiatives as the coalition in the areas of education, economic empowerment, health and public policy.
+This is a special committee that is charged with planning and executing the annual Empowerment Event which normally includes a fundraiser component for the Young 100 scholarship and the Bold and Fearless Awards to recognize those in the community working on the same initiatives as the coalition in the areas of education, economic empowerment, health and public policy.
 This committee meets as needed to plan the event (normally monthly for 6 months)